eabald/pdf-me-pdf-document-generation/README.md

 ## Development

-To start api-gateway service in development mode first of all install npm dependencies:
+To start documents generation service in development mode first of all install npm dependencies:

 ```bash
 npm i